permitio/opal/docs/HOWTO/run_opal_with_kafka.md

 ## Docker-compose Example

-Checkout `docker/docker-compose-with-kafka-example.yml` and the matching `docker/opal-server-with-kafka.dockerfile` for running docker compose with OPAL-server, OPAL-client, Zookeeper, and Kafka.
+Check out `docker/docker-compose-with-kafka-example.yml` for running docker compose with OPAL-server, OPAL-client, Zookeeper, and Kafka.

 You'll need to run it with `docker-compose build` to create which will use the dockerfile to build an image of OPAL-server with the Kafka module. e.g. when in the repository root run -